sarathch/FunAmp/README.md

 ## Why FunAmp?
 I love music!
 I have too many songs in my phone and I want to be able to see lyrics in my app itself instead of browsing in google!
-I want to take this not so impressive idea as a base and develop a scalable, testable, robust application.
+I want to take this basic idea as a base and develop a scalable, testable, robust application.
 I developed this application for self learning purposes only.
 Not for commercial use.

 ## Implementation
 * Used MVP design pattern to make this app scalable considering future enhancements to this idea.
 In this implementation I implemented one presenter(Music Presenter) with multiple views (MusicView, LyricView) for convenience.